pgstenberg/magento-configurablestock/README.md

 ConfigurableStock - Module for Magento
 ==================================
-A simple module that shows the current stock status of all corresponding child-product to a configurable-product.
+A simple module that shows the current stock status of all products which are associated with another configurable product.

 Installation
 -----------------------------------------------------